ukparliament/ontologies/procedure/flowcharts/meta/parsing/business-steps.md

 					end

-				# otherwise if the step is not in the array of start steps (hardcoded?)
+				# otherwise if the step is not in the array of start steps

 					# do nothing and pick up on next loop
-					# HOW does the first route ever get unparsed...?
+					# should in theory traverse the graph from the start step
+					# and not parse a route until all inbounds up the tree have been parsed
+					# which is a recursion explosion?!?

 				end